davidmam/EEG-sleep-analysis/README.md

 	  - The script "groundTruthStageProfiles.py" allows for the comparison of the latent states' daily profiles (curves in Fig 4, Fig 6 and S4 Fig) to those of the manually scored sleep stages (see Fig 6 -A, S5 Fig).

+## Datasets used

+    The code is also accompanied by the pre-processed data used in the experiments in this study.
+	For more details, see README.md in ./datasetsPaper/.

 ## QUESTIONS